freenandes/topo-da-mente/content/note/driving.md

 Mechas, animals, airplanes, tanks, balloons, flying saucers, giraffes, cruise ships, giant people crushing trees with their feet.
 All were terrorizing me.

-I forced my head to imagine something else, but it was lost and tired.
+I forced my head to imagine something else, but it was lost and tired of this energy.

 I imagined breathing the mountain air.